 It’s particularly important if you travel with pets or small children, because as a result you will have much better control over the temperature of your living environment.
-Furthermore, some materials are better than others at insulating.
+Furthermore, some materials are better than others at insulating a campervan.

 Best Van Insulation

 Secondly and equally as important is the toxicity of the substance.
 Some of this stuff is really not good for your health.
-Moreover in a small space in which you will be sleeping, yeah steer away from those products.
+Moreover in a small space in which you will be sleeping there’s definitely some products you want to steer away from.

 Campervan Insulation Types

-Okay let’s run through all the different types of insulation for vans and tell you what we choose and why.
+Okay let’s run through all the different types of insulation for vans and tell you what we chose and why.

 Closed cell spray foam insulation is the best van insulation when it comes to the highest R-Value.
 It is also extremely water resistant.
 However that’s where the plus points end.

-Because although it is possible to buy DIY foam spray insulation kits, if you don’t know what you are doing you could easily misshapen the sheet metal of the van.
+Because although it is possible to buy DIY foam spray insulation kits, if you don’t know what you are doing you could easily cause the sheet metal of the van to become misshapen.
 Furthermore it contains toxic chemicals and the correct PPE needs to be worn.